Owner: @Marcin Pawlowski

 Introduction

-The Nomos Data Availability (NomosDA or DA for short) service is a crucial component of the Nomos architecture, responsible for ensuring accessibility and persistence of the blockchain data.
-This document outlines the design of opinion-based rewarding mechanism that incentivises DA nodes to maintain consistent and high-quality service.
+The Nomos Data Availability (NomosDA or DA for short) service is a crucial component of the Nomos architecture, responsible for ensuring accessibility and retrievability of the blockchain data.
+This document outlines the design of an opinion-based rewarding mechanism that incentivises DA nodes to maintain consistent and high-quality service.

 Our approach uses peer evaluation through a binary opinion system, where nodes assess the service quality of their counterparts across different subnetworks of DA.
 This mechanism effectively balances simplicity and effectiveness by integrating with the existing Nomos architecture while promoting decentralised quality control.